Popups are one of the best-converting opt-ins.

 - Mention the benefit for customers

-This CTA example is a great illustration of these practices.
+This CTA example is a great illustration of these pop up design best practices.
 The button stands out because of the contrasting color and highlights the benefit (trying a tool for free).

 One more example—